Orange County is in the Red Tier as of March 14

 Fire Road — Open for active recreation.

-Parks and Playgrounds — All City parks are open, but playgrounds are closed.
+Parks and Playgrounds — All City parks are open including playgrounds.
 Please read the signs.
-Large gatherings are not permitted at City parks.

-Pool — Open for lap swim only, one person per lane, by reservation only.
+Pool — Open for lap swim only, two people per lane, by reservation only.

 Street Sweeping Parking Enforcement — In effect.

-Tennis and Pickleball Courts — Open for one-on-one play only.
+Tennis and Pickleball Courts — Open for play.
 No spectators.

 Trailheads — All trailheads are open.